-In general, people who practice sports regularly, tolerate higher quantities of carbohydrates in their diet, without gaining weight.
+In general, people who practice sports regularly tolerate higher quantities of carbs in their diet without gaining weight so easily.

-The following table shows a 3 day example of a Low Carb diet.
+The following table shows a 3-day example of a low-carb diet plan:

 |Meal||Day 1||Day 2||Day 3|

-While doing a low carb diet, you must drink 2 to 3 liters of water every day, because this diet is rich in fiber.
+While on a low-carb diet, you must drink 2 to 3 litres of water every day, because this diet is rich in fibre.
 It is also important to include healthy fats, so you should increase the intake of olive oil, chestnuts, peanuts, avocado, coconut and fish.
-See some examples of recipes for a low carb breakfast.

-- Satiety, because the increase in protein and fat to your diet removes hunger for longer;
+- Higher levels of satiety, because by increasing protein and fat in your diet you feel fuller for longer;

 - Lower levels of cholesterol and triglycerides;

-- Improves bowel function, because this diet contains more whole foods.
+- Bowel function improvement, because this diet contains more whole foods.

-The amount of carbohydrates in a low carb diet varies according to the individual's needs and the amount of physical activity they practice, but carbohydrates should constitute less than 40% of calorie intake of a low carb diet.
+The amount of carbohydrates in a low-carb diet varies according to the individual's needs and the amount of physical activity they practice, but carbs should make up less than 40% of the calorie intake of a low-carb diet.

-In general, the less carbohydrates in the diet, bigger is the motivation for weight loss, but this reduction should always be done with the help of a nutritionist, as it can cause problems, such as mood swings, weakened immunity system and headaches.
+In general, the less carbs in the diet, the more weight loss potential, but this reduction should always be done with the help of a nutritionist, as it can cause problems, such as mood swings, weakened immunity system and headaches.